chunchuncrimson/my-lnreader-plugins/README.md

 * Plugin availability depends on the availability of the source websites.
 * Some plugins may become unavailable if the corresponding website changes or goes offline.

+## Development Notes

+This repository incorporates code and modifications produced with the assistance of Manus AI during plugin development.
+AI-generated output may be adapted, reviewed, or refined prior to release.

 ## Disclaimer

 This repository is an independently maintained fork of the LNReader plugin ecosystem and is intended to provide additional community-maintained sources.